Labix-Liu/Labix-Liu.github.io/README.md

 - Final year Warwick MMath student
 - Personal interest: applied topology on data analysis
 - Strengths: Quick and Passionate Learner!
-Everything related to maths ranging from Algebraic Topology to Deep Learning
+Everything related to maths ranging from Algebraic Topology to Deep Learning and Quant methods
 - Programmning Skills: Python, Java, C++, R, LaTeX
 - Machine Learning Frameworks: Tensorflow
 - Data Science Libraries: NumPy, pandas, scikit-learn

+---

+## Some Projects

+Current Projects

+Here are some of the projects I’m actively working on:

+- **[Project One](https://github.com/Labix-Liu/Option-Pricing-Methods)** — Some numerical methods for options pricing.

 ---